lucaong/cubdb/FAQ.md

 ## What is compaction?

-`CubDB` uses an append-only Btree data structure: when you write to `CubDB`, the change is appended to the data file, instead of modifying the existing data in-place.
-This is efficient and robust: writing at the end of a file is faster than "jumping around", and should something go wrong in the middle of a write (say, a power failure), no data is destroyed by a partial overwrite, and `CubDB` is able to recover upon restart.
+`CubDB` uses an append-only B-tree data structure: each change to `CubDB` is appended to the data file, instead of modifying the existing data in-place.
+This is efficient and robust: writing at the end of a file is faster than "jumping around", and should something go wrong in the middle of a write (say, a power failure), no data is destroyed by a partial overwrite, so `CubDB` is able to recover upon restart.

 The drawback of this approach though, is that the data file will keep growing as you write to the database, even when you update or delete existing values.
-Eventually, the data file will grow larger, as old values that are not "reachable" anymore are still in.
-Compaction is the operation through which `CubDB` "cleans up" and make its data file small and space-efficient again.
+Performance of read and write operations is not affected by the file size, but space utilization can be optimized: old entries that are not "reachable" are still in the data file, making it larger than it needs to be.
+Compaction is the operation through which `CubDB` "cleans up" and makes its data file compact and space-efficient again.
 Other databases have similar processes (for example, SQLite calls it "vacuuming").

 During a compaction operation, `CubDB` creates a new file, and transfers to it the current entries, without the stale data.
 When all the data is transferred,